 The foam ear cushions don’t have a particularly thick layer of padding, but it still doesn’t leave anything to be desired when worn.
 There’s even a spongy layer of padding on the driver wall that prevents your ears from coming into contact with the driver should they somehow manage to sneak past the ear cushions.

-What’s more, Cooler Master has managed to construct the headset so that the clamping force is just right.
-You get the feeling that the headset is hugging your head like a pillow, yet it still manages to establish a good sense of stability.
+Moreover, Cooler Master has managed to construct the headset so that the clamping force is just right.
+You get the feeling that the headset is hugging your head like a pillow, yet it still maintains a good sense of stability.
 Consequently, even though the ear cushions are covered by a leatherette layer, your ears don’t sweat or get hot like they would with other leatherette headsets.

 But there is a catch!

 Since the microphone uses an analog connection, it’s not privy to many of the perks we’ve come to take for granted in USB microphones.